|

 ***Oxford, the world's best-known university city and lovely centre.

-**Cotswolds, typical English countryside with rolling hills and charming
+**Cotswolds, typical English countryside with rolling hills and charming thatched villages.

 **Stratford-upon-Avon, Shakespeare's home town.

-**Cambridge, a pleasant riverside city with its notable university and gorgeous
+**Cambridge, a pleasant riverside city with its notable university and gorgeous buildings.

 **Chester, the finest Roman and medieval town in the UK.